1. Home

 Overview

-Alas, railroads still had yet to embrace the six-axle concept, another reason for the design's poor sales (not even EMD could sell many six-axle units at the time).
+Alas, railroads still had yet to embrace the six-axle concept, another reason for the design's poor sales.
 If one wanted to catch these rare locomotives in action by the 1980's, a good place to start was the Chicago & North Western.

 Also known as the "Cheap & Nothing Wasted," C&NW was really pinching pennies in those days; they rebuilt older locomotives, purchased used first-generation power, and continued operating Alco's long after most other Class I's had sold or scrapped theirs.